uofajillian/edx-documentation/en_us/xblock/source/concepts/events.rst

 When an XBlock Should Emit Events
 **********************************

+Analysis of events can provide insight about how learners use the XBlock in the runtime application.
+Using event data, analysts should be able to reconstruct the state of the XBlock at any point in time.

 Your XBlock should emit an event whenever a significant state change occurs, and when a grade for the learner's interaction is assigned.
 For example, when a learner submits an answer or otherwise interacts with your XBlock, an event